illumio/terraform-provider-illumio-core/docs/index.md

 ------------
 Currently, terraform does not support the post-processing of resources.
 To provision changes, provision command can be used.

+-> Currently, there is a plan to provide provision binary via [release page](https://github.com/illumio/terraform-provider-illumio-core/releases).
+In case, the plan does not work, one should follow the below steps.

 To run provision, clone the provider repo and follow the commands.

 ```bash